gypsydave5/gypsydave5.github.io/posts/why.md

 ```

 By using the `|` operator when constructing file permissions as above, we can
-avoid the bits 'overflowing' into the next digit and changing the permission:
+avoid the bits 'overflowing' into the next digit and changing the permission
+- we can think of `|` as having the meaning 'apply permission' in this
+  context.[^11]

 ```
-permission =  004 | 004 | 004 // => 004 - no matter how many times you 'add' it!
+permission =  004 | 004 | 004 // => 004 - no matter how many times you 'apply' it!
 ```

 and `&` makes a funky way to test for which file permissions have been set.